-The Rudorf farm is a 93-acre property on the west side of Big Cedar Lake along Hwy 144.
-Parking is available in a small lot on Division Road, (the southern boundary of the property) about 150 yards off of 144 on the North side of Division.
+The Rudorf Farm is a 93-acre property on the west side of Big Cedar Lake along Hwy 144.
+Parking is available in the parking lot at 5020 Division Road, West Bend 53095

 This property, comprised mainly of open farmlands and wooded edges, includes roughly 5K of hiking and cross-country ski trails.
 The terrain is sloped towards Big Cedar Lake, and the trails follow the perimeter of wooded pine plantations with a few spots of native woods remaining.
 The cross-country ski trails are not maintained to the level of the CLCF Nordic trails at Fox Hill, but at Rudorf you can ski with your dog(s).
 (Please remove all pet waste from the trails.)

 The land was purchased and preserved in 1962 by Sig and his wife “Sparky” Rudorf.
 They wanted to stop the possible sale to a mining company who planned to develop it into a gravel pit.
 Sig was an engineer and head of manufacturing at the A.O.
 Smith Corporation; he recognized that mining the hillside would result in a permanent scar on the eastern crest of the continental divide.
 Had that happened, the long esker that forms a natural protective frame for the watershed of Big Cedar Lake would have been forever altered.